robhazan/prebid.github.io/dev-docs/bidders/indexExchange.md

 recommend that you use the newer format when possible as it will be better able to accommodate new feature additions.

-If a mix of properties from both formats are present within an ad unit, the newer format's properties will take precedence.
+If a mix of properties from both formats is present within an ad unit, the newer format's properties will take precedence.

 Here are examples of both formats.